How the Olympic medallist plans on owning 2019 as a media superstar…

 You came out in 2015 in Skating magazine.
 What was that experience like?

-One of the most liberating moments of my life was coming out to friends and family, because I needed to own who I was in front of them in private conversations.
+One of the most liberating moments of my life was coming out to friends and family because I needed to own who I was in front of them in private conversations.
 I think – and I hope – everyone experiences my positive coming-out experience because when you own who you are – your best version of yourself when you are fearless and don’t care what people think of you – that’s when you will be really embraced and accepted.
 People can smell fear, especially when someone is hiding something.
 And in today’s age, it’s harder to hide because we all have access to everyone’s social media.
 You know what people are up to and what kind of crowds they hang out with.
 That’s why it’s important to be transparent.
 I’ve been able to do that.
-I’ve tried to stay true to myself … yes, I’m still a disaster and hot mess sometimes, but I have a great heart!
+I’ve tried to stay true to myself … yes, I’m still a disaster and a hot mess sometimes, but I have a great heart!

 I know it’s cliché, but people really need to focus on their inner health because the greatest relationship you will have is with yourself.
 I’m glad your generation sees that.
 Why did you exactly decide to come out?